On Projective Representations of Finitely Generated Groups: Criterion for finite dimensional projective representations

-\begin{thm} Let $G$ be a finitely generated two step nilpotent group and $\pi$ an irreducible representation of $G.$ Then, $\pi$ is finite dimensional if and only if the character obtained by restricting $\pi$ to $[G, G]$ is of finite order.
+\begin{proof} See \cite[Theorem 1.4]{PS} and its proof.
+The proof of \cite[Theorem 1.4]{PS} is done by showing that the corresponding transgression map is an isomorphism. \end{proof} \begin{thm} Let $G$ be a finitely generated two step nilpotent group and $\pi$ an irreducible representation of $G.$ Then, $\pi$ is finite dimensional if and only if the character obtained by restricting $\pi$ to $[G, G]$ is of finite order.

 \end{thm}